jerydam/HealFi/README.md

 # Welcome to HealFi: Your Path to Affordable Healthcare

 HealFi is a simple, secure, and community-driven platform built on the CELO blockchain to help you save money for healthcare and get small loans when you need them—without relying on banks.
 Whether you’re putting aside a little cash each week or need help paying for a doctor’s visit, HealFi is here to support you.
-It’s designed with people in Africa in mind, using CELO’s digital money (cUSD) to keep things affordable and easy.
+It’s designed with people in Africa in mind, using CELO’s digital money (USDT) to keep things affordable and easy.

 Imagine HealFi as your digital health wallet: you save, borrow, and connect with doctors—all in one place, controlled by you and backed by your community.